burhantabak/BilSync/README.md

 Different from the direct messaging feature, the students can send what they want through a private request to the instructor.
 This will save time and space usage for each instructor and student.
 Also, if possible, we plan to publish our web application in mobile platforms as well!

-## Problem

-Bilkent members use many apps to share their thoughts, notify the community, and cooperate.
-This all-over-the-place style of communication sometimes disserves the community and inhibits effective interaction.
-Our application provides a single platform for Bilkenters to connect in various ways.

 ## Selling Points